LyonSyonII/buildstr/buildstr/TYPES_NOT_IMPLEMENTED.md

 - `std::panic::PanicInfo`
   Same as `panic::Location`.

+- `std::process::Child`
+  The constructors's argument `handle` is private, and there is no other way to build a `Child`.

+- `std::process::ChildStderr`
+- `std::process::ChildStdin`
+- `std::process::ChildStdout`

 ## Iterator
 Building the iterator would need to consume the source, which is not possible with a `&self` reference.
 - `std::error::Source<'_>`